 Surgery will be done under general anaesthetic.
 This means that you are asleep and do not feel anything.

 You can usually go home on the same day as your surgery and do not need to stay in hospital overnight.

 You need to go to a pre-assessment clinic.
 We can then check your health, ask you questions about your medical history and your medicines, and talk to you about the surgery in more detail.

-Surgery is often done as a day case.
+Surgery is often done as a day case under general anaesthetic.
 This means that you can come into hospital and leave on the same day as your surgery.

 The surgery eases the pressure and pain of your fissure, and allows it to heal.

 Surgery involves weakening the sphincter muscles on the inside of your anus.
 The muscles control the opening and closing of your anus.
-This can be done in two different ways:
+This can be done in 2 different ways:

 - by injecting botulinum toxin into the sphincter muscles

 - by surgically cutting the muscle (called a lateral internal sphincterotomy)

 Your surgeon talks to you about these options, and which is the best one for you.